PawelPopkiewicz/CS3305-2025-Team-10/README.md

-# CS3305-2025-Team-10
+# CS3305-2025-Team-10: Busig

 Team Software Project for the CS3305 module

-## How to deploy containers locally
+## How to Deploy Containers Locally
 >
-> build, run containers using docker compose and create the database
+> Build, run containers using docker compose and create the database

 ### Getting the containers